Diesel Storage Guidelines

 The below regulations apply to anyone who stores more than 200 litres of oil in England:

-The legislation denotes that all oils except waste mineral oil are covered; including biodegradable oils.
-Waste mineral oil is oil that has been drained from used vehicle engines.
+The legislation requires that all oils except waste mineral oil are covered; including biodegradable oils.
+Waste mineral oil is an oil that has been drained from used vehicle engines.
 Storage of such fuels is protected by a non-registerable exemption within the Environmental Permitting Regulations (EPR) 2010.

-Barge on a lakeHouseboats and barges are deemed private dwellings and are not therefore applicable under the Control of Pollution 2001 act, providing any oil storage tanks on-board contain less than 3,500 litres of fuel.
+Houseboats and barges are deemed private dwellings and are not therefore applicable under the Control of Pollution 2001 act, providing any oil storage tanks on-board contain less than 3,500 litres of fuel.

-Oil stored above ground at English airports must also comply with the above regulations unless it is oil that has been sold to airline companies and is being stored for onward distribution.
-Oil stored by airports and commercial airlines that is used to fill their own planes is covered by the regulations, and must be housed in bunded containment.
+Oil stored above ground at English airports must also comply with the above regulations unless it is an oil that has been sold to airline companies and is being stored for onward distribution.
+Oil stored by airports and commercial airlines that is used to fill their own planes is covered by the regulations and must be housed in bunded containment.

-Any site which is deemed a potential risk of polluting surface waters and groundwater with fuels will be served an ‘anti pollution works notice’, informing site owners to take immediate action.
+Any site which is deemed a potential risk of polluting surface waters and groundwater with fuels will be served an ‘anti-pollution works notice’, informing site owners to take immediate action.
 Oils are poisonous to fish and other wildlife in our environment.
-It is said as little as two litres of oil could pollute the size of a fresh water Olympic-sized swimming pool, so you can see exactly why the Environment Agency takes cases of contamination so seriously.
+It is said as little as two litres of oil could pollute the size of a freshwater Olympic-sized swimming pool, so you can see exactly why the Environment Agency takes cases of contamination so seriously.

 Bunded fuel tanks or fuel containers offer the safest and most reliable fuel storage possible.
 They are designed to be easily moved around whether at home or on-site in the workplace, and are ideal for scenarios where you may have considerable amounts of machinery or plant equipment that requires regular refuelling.
-We’re ISO 9001 Registered
+We’re ISO 9001-2015 registered.

 If you have any questions, not covered by these Diesel storage guidelines please give us a call on 01200 400980.